How to Configure Break Rules

 Example: Paid Break

-• Rule: 15-minute paid rest break after 4 hours, converted to "Rest Break" activity at $30/hr
+• Rule: 15-minute paid rest break after 4 hours, converted to "Rest Break" activity, Pay Category = separate "Paid Break" line (default)

-• Timesheet: 6-hour shift with a 10-minute existing break
+• Timesheet: 6-hour shift worked at the regular rate of $30/hr, with a 10-minute existing break

 • Result: